-- Recognition of the limits of the counsellor and the counselling relationship and the potential impact on boundaries and individual client needs, including when referral may be necessary.
+- Recognition of the limits of the psychotherapeutic counsellor and the counselling relationship and the potential impact on boundaries and individual client needs, including when referral may be necessary.

 Group supervision: up to one-third of the 450 client hours may have been supervised on a group basis (but not a peer-group).
-To calculate the amount of group time that be counted, divide the group time by the number of supervisees and then double the result; this is intended to recognise the additional learning gained from group supervision.
+To calculate the amount of group time that can be counted, divide the group time by the number of supervisees and then double the result; this is intended to recognise the additional learning gained from group supervision.
 For example, in a 2-hour group of 4 supervisees, there is 30 minutes' supervision per person, doubled to count as 1 hour of supervision.
-The UKAHPP Membership Committee may vary this formula for larger supervision groups.
-For short-term work, see 7 below.
+The UKAHPP Membership and Accreditation Committee may vary this formula for larger supervision groups.
+For short-term work, please see number 7 below.

 B. Experience Route

 1. Where sufficient and acceptable training has not been undertaken, applicants are required to have worked for at least 10 years and achieved at least 900 hours of supervised practice immediately prior to application, via a mixed training/experience basis (where an applicant has undertaken some, but insufficient, training in counselling).
 Details of the original training are required, plus a scanned copy or photocopy of their certificate of qualification.
-Any further training (with appopriate evidence of certificates of qualification as above) will of course be taken into consideration and can be counted towards the 450 hours required by the Training Route.
+Any further training (with appropriate evidence of certificates of qualification as above) will of course be taken into consideration and can be counted towards the 450 hours required by the Training Route.